xavierguihot/spark_helper/README.md

 This is a "driver-only" logger and is not intended at logging concurrent actions from executors.

-Produced reports can easily be inserted in a notification email whenerver the job fails, which saves a lot of time to maintainers operating on heavy production environements.
+Produced reports can easily be inserted in a notification email whenever the job fails, which saves a lot of time to maintainers operating on heavy production environments.

 The produced persisted report is also a way for downstream jobs to know the status of their input data.